OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ## How to Test

-Note: Any of the actions performed below with `wget` could also be done with `curl`.
+> Any of the actions performed below with `wget` could also be done with `curl`.
 Many Dynamic Application Security Testing (DAST) tools such as ZAP and Burp Suite include checks or parsing for these resources as part of their spider/crawler functionality.
 They can also be identified using various [Google Dorks](https://en.wikipedia.org/wiki/Google_hacking) or leveraging advanced search features such as `inurl:`.

 ### Robots

 Web Spiders, Robots, or Crawlers retrieve a web page and then recursively traverse hyperlinks to retrieve further web content.
 Their accepted behavior is specified by the [Robots Exclusion Protocol](https://www.robotstxt.org) of the [robots.txt](https://www.robotstxt.org/) file in the web root directory.

-As an example, the beginning of the `robots.txt` file from <https://www.google.com/robots.txt> sampled on 2020 May 5 is quoted below:
+As an example, the beginning of the `robots.txt` file from [Google](https://www.google.com/robots.txt) sampled on 2020 May 5 is quoted below:

 ```text
 User-agent: *